Gena Philibert-Ortega, MA2

 After registering, you will receive a confirmation email containing information about joining the meeting.

-Handouts, when available, are in Member's Only on the Speaker Handouts page.
+Speaker Handouts, when available, can be found in OCCGS Members Only on the Speaker Handouts page.

 General Meetings